Lizzy's Husband: 2015–2016: Independent releases

 After three years working with Mimi Records, the two went separate ways for the release of Kinoteatr, Renato's fourth studio album (third at the time), by the end of 2015.
 The album was postponed for a 2016 release, but only came out in April 2017, when was released independently through the project's Bandcamp page.

 In 2016, struggling to find a label who could release his music, Renato released Blooms Every May, the project's third studio album, made available for free download through Bandcamp.
-Renato refers to the album as his "heartbreaking record", explaining he "had never written in such an honest and profound way.
+Renato sarcastically refers to the album as his "heartbreak record", explaining he "had never written in such an honest and profound way.
 Love has always been something I talked negatively up to that point.
 I'm happy I was able to see it in a different way, from different angles".
 The album was met with favorable reviews, with Hugo Geada, from Threshold Magazine citing "It's the perfect music to listen to after a long day, when the only thing that comes to you is lying in your bed with your headphones, in the relaxing darkness of your bedroom".

 By the end of 2016, 5YEARS: The Best Of Lizzy's Husband, a compilation featuring the project's best songs, singles, reworked versions and exclusive new tracks, was made available for free download.
 The compilation was presented by the single "5YEARS", which served as the lead single, celebrating the five years of the project.

-2017: Unreleased fifth studio album
+2017-2026: Unreleased fifth studio album and hiatus

 After a demo leaked online in the summer of 2016, Renato announced via social media that he was working on a new album.
 On 2 June 2017 the lead single for the album, "For Ellya", was featured in an EP and made available for digital purchase.
 The EP also features an acoustic version of the song, the original leaked demo and the instrumental version.
 In a Facebook post, he referred to the track as "one of my best songs, inspired by someone special with whom I spent my whole summer".
 In an interview with esQrever in June 2017, Renato revealed the name of the new album, which is titled Peanut Butter Sandwich Makers, confirming a 2018 release.
 He described the album as a departure from his electronic dark roots, pursuing a more pop-acoustic folk oriented genre, mentioning it as his "best, most solid and consistent work to date".

+No updates on the album being released have been given.

+2026-present: Upcoming studio album

+After many years on hiatus, in march 2026 Lizzy's Husband revealed their comeback through a social media post, announcing a new album titled "mar.IA", set to be released on 31 December 2026, with its lead single "SiCK SiNK DRiNK" being released on Halloween.
+This marks the artist's first body of work since the release of experimental-electronic driven "Kinoteatr" in 2017.